Ken-Yamagishi/Ken-Yamagishi/README.md

 I'm a graduate 🎓 of Information Technology Major in <b>Database Systems Technology</b>

-🌱 I’m currently learning advance SQL and Data Visualization Tools. <br>
+🌱 I’m currently learning advance SQL and creating ETL Pipelines using Python. <br>
 📖 I use Udemy and DataCamp as my learning platforms to enhance my skills.

 ### Skills & Expertise